 I’ve always weight lifted (aside from that small 5 year break that I had taken up till this last summer).
 Power lifting (bench, squat and deadlift) has usually been my thing, but as of a week ago I’ve started training with some “Olympic style weightlifters” here in Lawrence (after attempting to teach myself for the last two months).
 I thought I’d take some time to explain just what Olympic weightlifting is and why I’ve decided to start doing it myself.

 Before we start this post, I have linked to some quick videos so no one gets horribly confused at the following lengthy discourse on the relationship between jerking and the snatch.
 The snatch involves moving the bar from the floor to over your head in one motion.
 The clean and jerk involves moving the bar from the floor to the shoulders in one motion, and then from the shoulders to over your head in one motion.

-These videos were from the 2000 and 2004 Olympics and the lifts were done by a guys who weigh the same as me (169 pounds).
+These videos are from the Olympics and the lifts were done by a guys who weigh the same as me (169 pounds).
 Notice that they aren’t even all that muscle-bound (especially in Taner’s case) and yet they are putting huge weights over their heads!

 TOP TEN REASONS I’VE STARTED OLYMPIC LIFTING